Dissolution of the Soviet Union: Economic decline and excess mortality

+Russia experienced the largest drop in life expectancy during peacetime in recorded history after the fall of the USSR.
+Poverty skyrocketed after the fall of the USSR by the end of the '90s the number of people living below the international poverty went from 3% in 1987–88 to 20% or around 88 million people.
+Only 4% of the region lived on $4 a day or less but by 1994 this number skyrocketed to 32%.
+Crime, alcohol use, drug use and suicides all skyrocketed after the fall of the Eastern Bloc.

 In a 2001 study by the economist Steven Rosefielde, he calculated that there were 3.4 million premature deaths in Russia from 1990 to 1998, which he partly blames on the "shock therapy" that came with the Washington Consensus.
-A 2017 study estimates that 7 million premature deaths occurred overall as a result of shock therapy.
+A 2017 study estimates 7 million premature deaths occurred overall as a result of shock therapy.
+A 2026 Lancet preprint estimates 15.9 million deaths in former Soviet States through to 2019 occurred due to its dissolution, accounting for demographic shift and hampered development.

+Sex trafficking also exploded in post-Soviet States due to governmental dysfunction, worsened material conditions, and political instability.
+A 2010 review found at least 500,000 Russian women had been sex trafficked post-dissolution, with an average of 20,000–60,000 women trafficked annually in Russia since Soviet collapse.

 Post-Soviet conflicts

 As the Soviet Union began to collapse, social disintegration and political instability fueled a surge in ethnic conflict.
-Social and economic disparities, along with ethnic differences, created an upsurge in nationalism within groups and discrimination between groups.
+Social and economic disparities, along with ethnic friction, created an upsurge in nationalism and discrimination between groups.
 In particular, disputes over territorial boundaries have been the source of conflict between states experiencing political transition and upheaval.
-Territorial conflicts can involve several different issues: the reunification of ethnic groups which have been separated, restoration of territorial rights to those who experienced forced deportation, and restoration of boundaries arbitrarily changed during the Soviet era.
-Territorial disputes remain significant points of controversy as minority groups consistently oppose election outcomes and seek autonomy and self-determination.
-In addition to territorial disputes and other structural causes of conflict, legacies from the Soviet and pre-Soviet eras, along with the suddenness of the actual sociopolitical change, have resulted in conflict throughout the region.
-As each group experiences dramatic economic reform and political democratization, there has been a surge in nationalism and interethnic conflict.
-Overall, the fifteen independent states that emerged after the collapse of the Soviet Union face problems stemming from uncertain identities, contested boundaries, apprehensive minorities, and an overbearing Russian hegemony.
+Territorial conflicts often involve disputes related to reunion of ethnic groups, shifting former USSR boundaries, and pre-USSR land claims.
+Minority groups consistently contribute to territorial fights, regularly opposing election outcomes to seek autonomy.

+Additionally, legacies from the Soviet and pre-Soviet eras, along with the suddenness of the actual sociopolitical change, have resulted in conflict throughout the region.

+The only wars that have broken out between former Soviet Republics are the Russo-Georgian War, the Russo–Ukrainian War, the Nagorno-Karabakh conflict, and the Second Nagorno-Karabakh war.
+In 2021, there was a three day border conflict between Kyrgyzstan and Tajikistan.